The Golden Triangle & Temple Treasures

 Where to Stay Tonight

-Chiang Rai City Center (Same accommodation as Day 1)
+Chiang Rai City Center (same as previous night) (Same hotel as Day 1)

 Where to Stay Tonight